 Joey V. Barnett, Ph.D.

-Acting Chair, Pharmacology
+Professor & Acting Chair, Department of Pharmacology

-We engage in scientific discovery to elucidate biological mechanisms and develop novel therapeutics.
+Molecules under investigation include G-protein coupled receptors (rhodopsin, adrenergic, serotonin and receptors), heterotrimeric G-proteins, ion channels, transporters and regulatory proteins such as arrestins, protein kinases and protein phosphatases.
 We provide training focused on critical thinking to promote innovation, scholarship and integrity.
 To this end, we foster creativity, collegiality, and leadership.